shaik1002/biggitlabbomb/doc/development/graphql_guide/monitoring.md

       appears in [our GraphQL API resources documentation](../../api/graphql/reference/index.md).
 1. Select **Refresh**.

+#### Queries that used a particular argument

+Filter logs of queries that used a particular deprecated field by following the [steps above](#queries-that-used-a-particular-field) but use the `json.graphql.used_arguments` filter instead.

 #### Queries that used a deprecated field

 Filter logs of queries that used a particular deprecated field by following the [steps above](#queries-that-used-a-particular-field) but use the `json.graphql.used_deprecated_fields` filter instead.

+#### Queries that used a deprecated argument

+Filter logs of queries that used a particular deprecated field by following the [steps above](#queries-that-used-a-particular-field) but use the `json.graphql.used_deprecated_arguments` filter instead.

+#### Queries that came from our frontend

+Filter logs of queries that used a particular deprecated field by following the [steps above](#queries-that-used-a-particular-field) but use the `json.graphql.used_deprecated_arguments` filter instead.

+#### Queries that came did not come from our frontend

+Filter logs of queries that used a particular deprecated field by following the [steps above](#queries-that-used-a-particular-field) but use the `json.graphql.used_deprecated_arguments` filter instead.

 ## Logs of the full request